lexacode/angular-mercadopago/README.md

 # angular-lexacode-mercadopago
-A utility resource for checkout buttons using MercadoPago and AngularJS
+An AngularJS module for checkout with MercadoPago

 ### Install